 It seems to me that this is how the modern copyright industry works.
 They take the natural resource of culture, add their own labour, and then take complete ownership of the results, even though their labour is only part of it.

 Copyright is a (natural) monopoly.
 CBS owns the full rights to Star Trek and no one else can create a competing product.
 I don’t see what would be wrong with someone else creating a competing versions of Star Trek, just as there is nothing wrong with people creating competing Robin Hood adaptations or smartphones.
 Personally, I have been rather disappointed with recent instalments of the Star Trek franchise, and would much prefer a return to the style of the earlier Star Trek series, but I’m stuck with what CBS feeds me.

 I don’t think the advent of the internet fundamentally changed anything; it’s just that it’s now much easier to share information than it was before so friction is increased.
 This friction exists every time technology makes sharing easier (e.g. VCRs, cassette tapes).

 That copyright is limited in the first place acknowledges all of the above issues.
 Why else would it be limited in the first place?
 Most other forms of ownership isn’t.

 The copyright industry has spent decades lobbying lawmakers.
 There is nothing wrong with that as such, but who lobbies for the public interest?
 Who pays for that?
 In principle, elected officials should act in the interest of the common good.
 In practice they often don’t.
-This is not out of malice, it’s just that no one can be an expert on everything, and if all the arguments you hear are from lobbyist then you probably don’t have a very balanced view on the matter.
+This is not out of malice, it’s just that no one can be an expert on everything and if all the arguments you hear are from lobbyist then you probably don’t have very balanced views on the matter.
 You just get stuck in an lobbyist echo chamber.